 My passion is information security, and my expertise is malware.
-I am keen on building large-scale systems that discover hidden (malicious, usually) patterns in a sea of data.
-In my free time, I love to challenge myself by competing (or, sometimes, by running) hacking competitions.
+I am keen on building large-scale systems that discover miscreants in a sea of data.
+In my free time, I love to challenge myself by competing in (or, sometimes, by running) hacking competitions.

-I am a Ph.D.
-Candidate at the University of California, Santa Barbara.
-My main research focus is finding novel, robust ways to detect and prevent the spreading of malware.
-I am currently also researching in securing Android devices, and in maintaining (and breaking) one's privacy through traces left online.
+Since October '15, I am a Research Scientist at Google.
+My main research focus is finding novel, robust ways to detect and prevent the spreading of malicious and abusive content.

-In the past, I've been an active member of the GNOME open-source community, and I've had some fun in underwater robotics research.
+In the past, I have done research in censorship resistance and Android security, I've been an active member of the GNOME open-source community, and I've had some fun in underwater robotics research.

 During my Ph.D. studies, I have been having fun researching on: